Mary C. Boys: Significant Contributions to Religious Education

 Boys began her research in the field of religious education by engaging historical critical biblical scholarship, which was only then beginning to have an impact in the Catholic context due to Vatican II.
 Her first book, Biblical Interpretation in Religious Education, was published by the Religious Education Press in 1980.
 In addition to numerous articles, chapters, and public lectures she became deeply involved with the Association of Professors and Researchers in Religious Education.
 That association led to her ground-breaking scholarly collaboration with Dr. Sara Lee in Christian-Jewish learning and dialogue.

 Boys has made significant contributions to the field of religious education through her work on “learning in the presence of the other.”
 She has fundamentally reshaped not only Christian-Jewish dialogue, but also the scholarship of learning in multi-faith contexts across myriad traditions.
 The recipient of many large grants, she has been a senior advisor to several national projects, including the Valparaiso Project in the Education and Formation of Faith, the Catholic-Jewish Colloquium, Educating for Religious Particularism and Pluralism, and the ATS Project on Christian Hospitality and Interreligious Education.

 Awards

 Boys received the International Council of Christians and Jews Sir Sigmund Sternberg Award in 2005, the Eternal Light Award from the Center for Catholic-Jewish Studies at St. Leo University in 2012, the Ann O’Hara Graff award from the CTSA Women's Consultation on Constructive Theology in 2013, and the Shevet Achim Award in 2014 from the Council of Centers on Jewish-Christian Relations.
-She has honorary doctorates from four institutions, and has given endowed lectures at multiple colleges and universities, including the 1997 Madeleva Lecture at St. Mary's College, Notre Dame, IN, and The Cardinal Willebrands Lecture in Amsterdam, NL.
+She has honorary doctorates from four institutions, and has given endowed lectures at multiple colleges and universities, including the 1997 Madeleva Lecture at St. Mary's College, Notre Dame, Indiana, and The Cardinal Willebrands Lecture in Amsterdam, Netherlands.
 She was a Luce Fellow in Theology from 2009 to 2010.